patrickedelen/voting-machine-mapping/README.md

 ### Data Analysis
 - Count of voting machines and average age
 - What counties rely on the most varied tech (different types of voting machines)?

+### UX Development
+- Decide on a mapping service to suit the dataset
+- Evaluate most useful information and prioritize showing that

 ## Useful Links: